cloud-native-finland/cloud-native-finland-site/content/en/_index.md

 # Mission

-Our mission is to promote cloud native technologies in Finland by sharing knowledge and create space for technologists to share their experiences and ideas.
+Our mission is to promote cloud native technologies in Finland by sharing knowledge and creating space for technologists to share their experiences and ideas.

 # What we do?